cnrishiraj/Android-Studio-Apps/README.md

-## Welcome to Mobile App Development Spring 2023.
-We will host all the code provided during the lectures and videos in this repository.
+## This is a code base for all the code provided during the lectures and videos by our Professor Mohamed Shehab.

 This course focuses on Android development using Java